 - Easy to take apart and reassemble – makes packing so much easier to do.

 - It’s relatively inexpensive –it’s a steal of a deal for the quality that you get.

 What’s not so great about the Renzetti Traveler 2000 Vise?

 - The polyurethane O-ring breaks easily – though there’s little else in the this vise or even the renzetti traveler 2200 vise that will fail.

 - There’s a service fee to be paid even with the lifetime warranty – only some parts are covered for repair or replacement.
 The service is not free.
 This is not really a negative because most warranties operate that way.
 You just need to know exactly what the warranty covers.

 - The pedestal is not very heavy – most pedestal-type brands we’ve tried had heavier bases.
 On second thought, it shouldn’t be heavy since this is a traveler’s fly tying vise.

-The Renzetti Traveler is a mid-priced, compact fly tying vise that has all the bells and whistles of more expensive brands.
+The Renzetti Traveler is a mid-priced, compact dry fly tying vise that has all the bells and whistles of more expensive brands.
 We attribute that quality to the work that went into it and the number of years that perfected it.
-If you’re looking for something portable to bring along in your travels, this vise is made exactly for that purpose.
+If you’re looking for something portable to bring along in your travels or simply use for your hobby, this vise is made exactly for that purpose.
 On the other hand, if you need all the important features but don’t want to spend so much, then it fits the bill, too!